pivotal/docs-tap/tap-gui/tls.hbs.md

-# Configuring TLS Certificate for Tanzu Application Platform GUI
+# Configure TLS Certificate for Tanzu Application Platform GUI

 To configure a TLS certificate for Tanzu Application Platform GUI: